 You’ll need a place to sit: somewhere to try on shoes, sort out socks or simply relax.
 An ottoman with concealed storage under a window or placed in the centre of a dressing room is a great dressing room idea as it adds grandeur to a space.
 Check out our pick of the best ottomans for your dressing room.

 10. And make sure you pick the perfect dressing table

-Choosing the right dressing table is very important for creating a beautiful dressing area.
+Choosing the best dressing table is very important for creating a beautiful dressing room.
 Make sure that the dressing table matches the rest of your bedroom furniture and then go to town with accessories that fit your vibe.